gyyu/gyyu.github.io/_posts/2019-12-30-summer-at-riot.md

 home page for the site](https://watch.lolesports.com/home), learned about the watch platform backend, and also helped create a new article format after migrating to a new CMS.
 So, I mostly worked on the front-end side -- I had autonomy though to pick what I wanted to work on or learn about, but
 I chose to stay on front-end because that's what my mentor worked on (so I'd rather stay on the same tasks and learn as much as I could).
-Later on, I was able to reach out to Haru when I wanted to learn more about the back-end (and he also let me just stare at his screen as he walked through setting up a new monitoring system).
+Later on, I was able to reach out to H.S. when I wanted to learn more about the back-end (and he also let me just stare at his screen as he walked through setting up a new monitoring system).
 When I return to the team, that's what I'll be working on.

 # I'm returning!